 - Emphasize the explanation and justification.

-- While discussing the Strengths and Limitations of the Research Design, be sure you don't confuse it with the experiment's procedure.
+- While discussing the Strengths and Limitations of the Research Design, be sure you distinguish it from the experiment's Procedure.
 You might want to keep the following points in mind while doing so:

-- Impact on the study, had you used a different research design.
+- Impact on the study, Have you used a different research design.

 - Limitations of the Design used.